makrai/notes/zhou2106-finetune-bert-acl22.md

   because it is non-linear even after fine-tuning
   * It is difficult to track the minimum distances between clusters when the clusters are merging during fine-tuning
-* Since all representations we considered are linearly separable 8 ,
+* Since all representations we considered are linearly separable 8
   * the number of clusters equals the number of labels
   * each cluster exclusively corresponds to one label
   * we will use clusters and labels interchangeably

 ### Fine-tuning pushes each label far away from each other

-* confirms the observation of Zhou and Srikumar (2021), who pointed out that
+* confirms the observation of Zhou and Srikumar (2021)
   * they use the global minimum distance between clusters to support this, which only partially supports the claim: the distances between some clusters might increase despite the global minimum distance decreasing